-The dolls are displayed hierarchically with the emperor and empress at the top, which are set in front of a gilded screen representing the thrown.
+The dolls are displayed hierarchically with the emperor and empress at the top, which are set in front of a gilded screen representing the throne.
 The number of dolls and their size vary from home to home, but five to seven platforms are common.

 It is customary to put the dolls away as soon as the festival is over—there is a superstition that if the dolls are left out, a family will have trouble marrying off their daughters.
 After the festival, some people release paper dolls into the rivers praying that this will send away sickness and bad fortune.

 As with almost all holidays, food and drink play a role on Girls' Day, with rice wine and rice cakes taking center stage, along with flower blossoms.
 Hinamatsuri is also called Momo no Sekku, which means a festival of peach blossoms.
 Peach blossoms, shiro-zake (white fermented rice wine) and hishi-mochi (diamond-shaped rice cakes) are placed on the stand with the hina dolls.
 Hishi-mochi are colored pink representing peach flowers, white representing snow, and green representing new growth.

 Traditionally, girls in Japan invited their friends to a home party to celebrate this festival.
 Many people prepare a special meal for girls on this day, including savory dishes such as chirashi, which is sugar-flavored, vinegared sushi rice with raw fish on top; clam soup served in the shell; and edamame maze-gohan, mixed rice usually consisting of brown rice and soybeans.